 Understanding Fault Tolerance

 Fault tolerance allows your technology system to continue functioning even though one or more of its elements have failed, and it should be a part of your company’s overall IT strategy.
-Fault tolerance allows your IT infrastructure to continue working as it should, preventing disruptions from a single source of failure.
+Fault tolerance allows IT infrastructure to continue working as it should, preventing disruptions from a single source of failure.
 Such systems employ backup elements that take the place of the failed component to ensure there’s no loss in productivity for your business.

 For example, a fault-tolerant network is set up in such a way so that if one network connection to a machine goes down, all of the machines’ network connections don’t go down.
 Fault tolerance also includes having more than one server for data backups.
 If the primary server fails, the backup server takes the place of the primary server, preventing you from losing all of your data.
 Other potential failures include: